 “You” means any data subjects.

-“Personal data” means any information about a person, any information that identifies a person or can be used to identifies a person.
+“Personal data” means any information about a person, any information that identifies a person or can be used to identify a person.

 Data Privacy contacts

 If you have any questions, comments or requests relating to your personal data, or you have a concern about the way in which we have handled any personal data, please use our data privacy contact form to send us a message.

 MRI Trading AG is the data controller for MRI Trading AG and its affiliated companies.

 - Address: Baarerstrasse 53, P.O.
 Box 7362, 6300 Zug, Switzerland

 Purposes of data processing

 In the context of the business, MRI may process personal data for the following purposes:

 - Communicating with Business Partners about products, services and projects of MRI or Business Partners, e.g. by responding to inquiries or requests;